top of page

 • One side feeling different from the other

 These patterns are common in clinic.
 One facelift client of mine reached her most uncomfortable stage around week 4.
 Firmness increased just as she expected improvement.
-Once swelling reduced and drainage improved, the tissue softened and her jawline became clearer.
+Once swelling reduced and drainage improved, the tissue softened, and her jawline became clearer.
 Understanding the process made the difference.

 How compression supports healing

 Compression supports the tissue while swelling clears.
-A well fitted garment reduces pooling and helps fluid drain evenly.
+A well-fitted garment reduces pooling and helps fluid drain evenly.
 Poor fit increases pressure and raises the risk of uneven firmness.
+Foam inserts help contour specific areas when used correctly.
+Small adjustments often improve comfort and outcomes.

 A person is wearing a beige compression garment on their face and head.